nathanjsharpe/revolution-game/ideas.md

 # General
 Play through Russian revolutionary period.
 Choose faction, recruit people, do stuff to take over or prevent takeover.
 Push things in direction of the way they happened historically (with faction bonuses, outside events, default factions for people, etc.) but allow deviation if player is clever.
-Capture "feeling" of each faction.
+Capture "feeling" of each faction and certain people.

 # Names
-Revolution
+- Revolution
-Comrade
+- Comrade
+- 1917

 # Winning
 Different factions have different goals.

 Proletariat revolution could be triggered by unrest level of population reaching a certain point or by spending points on certain actions.
 Game would change based on whether government is stable or unstable.
 In stable periods, factions attempt to foment revolution, prepare for next revolution.
 In revolutionary periods, attempt to wrest control of governement or force through certain policies.

+# Influence
+Influence over different groups.
+Certain actions (like starting a revolution, passing certain reforms) require a certain level of influence over one or more groups.
+- Tsar
+- Bureaucracy (maybe part of Bourgoisie)
+- Bourgoisie (maybe includes Bureaucracy)
+- Proletariat (average of each subclass?)
+  - Factory workers
+  - Farmers
+  - Soldiers

+# Stability
+Game would shift back and forth between Stable and Revolution.
+Actions and mechanics differ depending on which is currently active.
+Victory is acheived

 # Events
 Historical events would happen at appropriate times throughout the game.
 These could change the mechanics of the game or add actions.
 Examples: famines, war with Japan, WWI